saltedge/sca-authenticator-android/authenticator_sdk/README.md

 1. Build and run application on target device or emulator

-Don't forget that module requires Kotlin v.1.3.+ plugin installed and minimal supported Android SDK is SDK23 (Android Marshmallow)
+Don't forget that module requires Kotlin v.1.3.+ plugin installed and minimal supported Android SDK is SDK21 (Android Lollipop)

 or you can add SDK as dependency: